gkellogg/gkellogg.github.io/_posts/2012-03-20-the-use-of-json-ld-in-the-rdfa-test-harness.md

     }

-We&#8217;ve basically wrapped each individual test case in a structure that inverts the information contained within the test case.
-Now we can use this within a [Haml](http://haml-lang.com/) template to create the HTML we&#8217;re interested in.
+We've basically wrapped each individual test case in a structure that inverts the information contained within the test case.
+Now we can use this within a [Haml](http://haml-lang.com/) template to create the HTML we're interested in.

 To see the complete [EARL](http://www.w3.org/TR/EARL10-Schema/) report, look [here](http://rdfa.info/earl-reports/).

 ## Conclusions

 [JSON-LD](http://json-ld.org/) is the right technology for dealing with RDF and Linked Data in Web applications.
 It has a convenient representation for working from within various programming languages, such as JavaScript and Ruby.
-It&#8217;s use in implementing that [RDFa Test Suite](http://rdfa.info/test-suite/) proves it&#8217;s worth as a complementary technology for working with Linked Data on the Web along with [RDFa](http://rdfa.info/).
+It's use in implementing that [RDFa Test Suite](http://rdfa.info/test-suite/) proves It's worth as a complementary technology for working with Linked Data on the Web along with [RDFa](http://rdfa.info/).

 Next up, [we talk about the Distributed Denial of Service attack against the test suite](http://greggkellogg.net/2012/03/30/browserid-vs-ddos) and how we solved this very easily and quickly using [BrowserID](https://browserid.org/).